-27th Annual BIO-Europe(R) Digital to bring together 3,500 life science leaders
+27th Annual BIO-Europe(R) Digital to Bring Together 3,500 Life Science Leaders

+MUNICH, GERMANY / ACCESSWIRE / October 4, 2021 / The 27th annual BIO-Europe(R) global life sciences partnering event will be held October 25-28, 2021 in a fully digital format.
+Partnering is in full swing and on-demand company presentations, program …

+MUNICH, GERMANY / ACCESSWIRE / October 4, 2021 / The 27th annual BIO-Europe(R) global life sciences partnering event will be held October 25-28, 2021 in a fully digital format.
+Partnering is in full swing and on-demand company presentations, program …

-Munich, Germany - October 4, 2021: The 27th annual BIO-Europe(R) global life sciences partnering event will be held October 25-28, 2021 in a fully digital format.
+MUNICH, GERMANY / ACCESSWIRE / October 4, 2021 / The 27th annual BIO-Europe(R) global life sciences partnering event will be held October 25-28, 2021 in a fully digital format.
 Partnering is in full swing and on-demand company presentations, program sessions, and sponsor as well as showcase company content are already available allowing engagement without interrupting busy partnering schedules during the main event week.

 The live opening keynote plenary discussion "The next evolution: innovating research, business models, and policy to address the world's healthcare challenges" on Monday, October 25, will feature speakers Jie D'Ellia, VP, Business Development, Hematology, Cell Therapy and China, Bristol Myers Squibb, Peter Guenter, CEO, Merck Healthcare, Steve Hitchcock, Head of Research, Takeda, and John Young, CBO, Pfizer and moderator Denise Scots-Knight, CEO, Moreo BioPharma Group.